-- Support the AYSO Vision, Mission, National Programs and Regional Commissioner in the promotion and implementation of the Regional Referee Program in both specifics and spirit; - 2.
-Support and ensure the consistent and accurate implementation of the AYSO National Referee Program within the Region; - 3.
-Appoint, train and support a Regional Director of Referee Instruction and a Regional Director of Referee Assessment; - 4.
-Ensure all referees within the Region annually complete and submit a Volunteer Application Form; - Verify certification requests for Assistant Referee, U-8 Official and Regional Referee; - 6.
-Serve as member of the Regional Board of Directors and provide advice and recommendations on matters pertaining to refereeing; and - 7.
-Manage the routine day to day business of the Regional Referee Program (Recruiting, Retaining, Training, Team Balancing, Evaluating, Budgeting, etc).
+- 1. Support the AYSO Vision, Mission and National Programs in both specifics and spirit. - 2.
+Support and ensure the consistent and accurate implementation of the AYSO National Referee Program with the Region and support creating a safe haven and Stewards of the Game. - Appoint, train and support a Regional Director of Referee Instruction and a Regional Director of Referee Assessment. - 4.
+Ensure all referees within the Region annually complete and submit a Volunteer Application form in AYSO's Regional Management System of record and comply with all background screening requirements. - 5.
+Verify certification requests for Regional Referee. - 6.
+Serve as a member of the Regional board and provide advice and recommendations on matters pertaining to refereeing. - 7.
+Manage Referee recruitment, retention, training, assignments, evaluations and budgeting.